HOME WISE Uranium Project > Mining & Milling > Issues at Operating Uranium Mines and Mills - Australia >

 On December 14, 1998, Energy Resources of Australia (ERA) announced a production cut at its Ranger mine from 5500 to 4000 tonnes uranium per year, due to the low uranium market price.
 The cut will become effective March 31, 1999.

-License violations at Ranger (Australia)
+License violations and reportable events at Ranger (Australia)

 Truck rollover causes 17,000 litres acid spill

 Environmentals are concerned about the impact a chemical spill - believed to be one of the largest in recent history - could have on the Top End's international significant wetlands.
 Police say up to 17,000 litres of sulphuric acid was spilled last night when a truck rolled over on the Arnhem Highway, near the turn off for Fogg Dam.
 The acid leaked from the rear trailer into a culvert on the side of the road, and hazmat crews have spread neutralizing agent to contain the spilled acid.
 The road train was heading for the Ranger uranium mine, which sits in the middle of Kakadu National Park.
-The Friends of Fogg Dam's external link president Heather Boulden says the spill should prompt a review of the transport of dangerous liquids through wetland wilderness areas.
+The Friends of Fogg Dam's president Heather Boulden says the spill should prompt a review of the transport of dangerous liquids through wetland wilderness areas.
 (ABC Jan.
 2, 2009)

 Spill halts Ranger's processing plant